ziadwareh/moving_platform/README.md

 ```
 $ source ~/catkin_ws/devel/setup.bash
 ```
->**Note:** IF you ran into a "Could not load controller 'slider_joint_position_controller' because controller type 'effort_controllers/JointPositionController' does not exist." error, then this means that your installed ROS is missing its controllers' package.
+>**Note:** If you ran into a "Could not load controller 'slider_joint_position_controller' because controller type 'effort_controllers/JointPositionController' does not exist." error, then this means that your installed ROS is missing its controllers' package.
 In order to install it simply run:
 >```
 >$ sudo apt-get install ros-noetic-effort-controllers
 >```